RicardoRodriguezArg/bidirectional_graphs_algorithm/README.md

 # bidirectional_graphs_algorithm
-a Multithread C++11/17 of Bidirectional algorithm a-star and djistra.
+a Multithread C++11/17 implementation of Bidirectional algorithm a-star and djisktra.